simonw/paginate-json/README.md

 Options:
   --version                Show the version and exit.
-  --nl                     Output newline-delimited JSON --key TEXT               Top-level key to extract from each page --jq TEXT                jq transformation to run on each page --accept TEXT            Accept header to send
+  --nl                     Output newline-delimited JSON --next TEXT              jq path to a link to the next page --key TEXT               Top-level key to extract from each page --jq TEXT                jq transformation to run on each page --accept TEXT            Accept header to send